Linardos/BFP/README.md

 # BFP

 ## Server side:
-In config.yaml change the 'docker' variable to True. (line 4)
+In config.yaml change the 'docker' variable to True and the 'simulation' variable to False. (lines 4 and 5)

 ```bash
 center_number = 1